Pantropiko

 "Pantropiko" (lit.
 'Tropical') is a song recorded by Filipino girl group Bini from their first extended play (EP), Talaarawan (2024).
 Written by its producers Jumbo De Belen and Mat Olavides, along with Angelika Ortiz and Pow Chavez during a songwriting camp, "Pantropiko" is a bubblegum pop track featuring tropical influences.
 The song features an upbeat melody and rhythm, reflecting its summer-inspired theme with catchy hooks and vibrant production.
 It was released by Star Music on November 17, 2023, as the second pre-release single from Talaarawan (lit.
 'Diary'), following the earlier release of "Karera" (2023).

 "Pantropiko" went viral on TikTok, contributing to its rise on Philippine music charts.
-The song received acclaim from critics for its lively sound, energetic vibe, and catchy appeal.
-This reception, along with its popularity on streaming platforms, helped Bini become Spotify's highest-streamed female OPM artist and the Filipino P-pop group with the most monthly listeners.
+The song received favorable to mixed reviews from critics.
+Positive reviews praised its lively sound and perceived catchiness, while less enthusiastic ones highlighted issues with its production.
+The song's popularity on streaming platforms helped Bini become Spotify's highest-streamed female OPM artist and the Filipino P-pop group with the most monthly listeners.
 "Pantropiko" debuted at number 17 on the Billboard Philippines Songs chart on March 23, 2024, peaking at number one on April 23, making Bini the first P-pop group to top the chart.
 By July 2024, the song had surpassed 100 million streams on Spotify and YouTube Music.
 It ranked third on Billboard Philippines Philippines Hot 100 Year-End and Top Philippine Songs Year-End charts for 2024.
 The song received multiple accolades, winning Song of the Year at the P-pop Music Awards and the Myx Music Awards, along with additional wins and nominations from the Awit Awards and PMPC Star Awards for Music.